diablo010/8weeksqlchallenge/Case Study #1 - Danny's Diner/README.md

 - [Question and Solution](#question-and-solution)

 Please note that all the information regarding the case study has been sourced from the following link: [here](https://8weeksqlchallenge.com/case-study-1/).
+In some questions, two solutions are listed.
+Out of which, first one is mine and the latter is from the [github repo](https://github.com/katiehuangx/8-Week-SQL-Challenge/tree/main) I referred.

 ***